dailydotdev/action-devcard/README.md

 ### Optional

-- `devcard_id`: GitHub Token used to commit the devcard
+- `token`: GitHub Token used to commit the devcard
 - `commit_branch`: The branch to commit the devcard to.
 Defaults to the branch of the action.
 - `commit_message`: The commit message to use when committing the devcard.
 Defaults to `Update ${filename}`.
   - You can use `${filename}` in the message to refer to the filename of the devcard.